uhray/mobile-boilerplate/doc/mobile-boilerplate.md

 #### Viewing Static Pages

 In the [static](https://github.com/uhray/mobile-boilerplate/tree/master/static) directory, there is an [index.js](https://github.com/uhray/mobile-boilerplate/blob/master/static/index.js) file.
-This is basically the same thing as the static.js static server file from the Uhray Web Boilerplate (https://github.com/uhray/boilerplate/blob/master/doc/boilerplate.md#viewing-static-pages).
+This is basically the same thing as the static.js static server file from the [Uhray Web Boilerplate](https://github.com/uhray/boilerplate/blob/master/doc/boilerplate.md#viewing-static-pages).
 It's setup to display a list of all your static pages.
 You can launch the static server by running the following command from the Uhray Web Boilerplate root directory:

 ``` gulp static```